w3c/wai-about-wai/_about/new-work.md

   repository: w3c/wai-about-wai
   path: _about/new-work.md    # Add the language shortcode to the middle of the filename, for example: content/index.fr.md
 permalink: /about/new-work/   # Add the language shortcode to the end, with no slash at end, for example: /link/to/page/fr

-# NEW: 3 navigation lines below are only needed for multi-page resources where you have previous and next at the bottom.
-If so, un-comment them; otherwise delete these lines.
-# navigation:
-  # previous: /path/to/previous/file/
-  # next: /path/to/next/file/
-# @@SLH To Do: figure out if need to add lang here, too, and if this replaces "order" from older resources?

 ref: /about/new-work/   # Translators, do not change this
 # changelog: /@@/changelog/